ablanco1950/BrainTumor_sagittal_t1wce_Yolov10/README.md

 EvaluateTEST_sagittal_t1wce_2_class_Yolov10.py

-The x-rays are presented on the screen with a red box indicating the prediction positive, a blue box negativ and with a green box the label of the image that must indicate true position .
+The x-rays are presented on the screen with a red box indicating the prediction positive, a blue box negative and with a green box the label of the image that must indicate true position .

 The console indicates the classes that have been detected and their confidence and the class with the image ws labeled.